playframework/playframework/documentation/manual/working/commonGuide/configuration/ThreadPools.md

 Play uses a number of different thread pools for different purposes:

-* **Netty boss/worker thread pools** - These are used internally by Netty for handling Netty IO.
+* **Internal thread pools** - These are used internally by the server engine for handling IO.
 An application's code should never be executed by a thread in these thread pools.
+Play is configured with Akka HTTP server backend by default, and so [[configuration settings|SettingsAkkaHttp]] from `application.conf` should be used to change the backend.
+Alternately, Play also comes with a Netty server backend which, if enabled, also has settings that can be [[configured|SettingsNetty]] from `application.conf`.

 * **Play default thread pool** - This is the thread pool in which all of your application code in Play Framework is executed.
 It is an Akka dispatcher, and is used by the application `ActorSystem`.
 It can be configured by configuring Akka, described below.

-> Note that in Play 2.4 several thread pools were combined together into the Play default thread pool.

 ## Using the default thread pool